AxelRuSu/Arduino_Projects/WIFI_RSSI_Scanner_(ESP8266)/README.md

-A simple WIFI RSSI scanner for testing your WIFI signal
+A simple WIFI RSSI scanner for testing your WIFI signal.
+Prints to serial monitor